pitt-crc/user-manual/docs/bioinformatics/ollama.md

 singularity$ export OLLAMA_HOST=gpu-n58:44883
 singularity$ ollama pull llama4:scout
 ```
-Note to replace "gpu-n58:44883" to the gpu node name and port that your ollama server is running on
+Note to replace "gpu-n58:44883" to the gpu node name and port that your ollama server is running on.